rumineykova/ocaml-mpst/instructions.md

 * compile the global protocols, reported in Figure 15, Section 6.2.
 For that purpose, complete Step 3 of this document.

 Additionally, you can try some of the other protocols that we have implemented, such as DNS (See Step 2.2).
-You can also verify examples and use cases (Step 4.1 and 4.2) and implement your own protocols (Step 4.3) using our library.
+You can also verify other examples (Step 4.1 and 4.2) and implement your own protocols (Step 4.3) using our library.

 ## Getting started